 Newbold Trust is a social enterprise from where we offer a nurturing space for workshop leaders, organisations and individuals who are contributing to make a positive impact in the world.
 Newbold House is run by a community of staff and volunteers committed to facilitate positive change.
-Our work is committed to: Open spirituality, Good governance through collaborative decision making, Nature connection, Education to facilitate positive change, Social justice, Personal Development, Sustainability and Regeneration culture.
+Our work is committed to: Open spirituality, Good governance through collaborative decision making, Connection to nature, Education to facilitate positive change, Social justice, Personal Development, Sustainability and Regeneration.

 We also run regular in house programmes and events at Newbold House on connecting to nature, regenerative systems and education for positive change.